Itinerary

 Currency Exchange in Lisbon Portugal

-Where to Exchange Currency in Lisbon
+Where to Exchange Money in Lisbon

-Exchanging currency in Lisbon can be straightforward if you know where to look.
-Banks usually offer the best rates and have the added advantage of being trusted establishments.
-However, they do have limited operating hours and may not be open on weekends.
+Local banks like Millennium BCP, Novo Banco and Santander Totta often offer the best exchange rates and have the added advantage of being trusted establishments.
+However, they do have limited operating hours and may not be open on weekends and public holidays.

-Type of Service | Name | Notes |
+Provider Type | Name | Notes |

 ---|---|---|